 This growing body of research has highlighted that touch is very powerful, and influences our decisions, opinions, and behaviours, even on a subconscious level.
 As a result of this realisation retailers, advertisers and manufacturers are increasingly valuing the importance and complexity of this sense.

 How can we help

 At Spark Emotions, we have over 20 years of experience conducting shopper research around the globe.
-Our team of consumer psychologists and industry experts are able to translate shopper behaviour to help identify what it really means.
-We provide actionable insights, that gives our clients clear guidance on how to implement the insights to help drive business growth.
-Check our case studies on how we’ve helped some of our clients get to the truth of their shoppers’ behaviour.
+Our team of consumer psychologists and industry experts are able to translate shopper behaviour, i.e. the importance of touch, to help identify what it really means.
+We provide actionable insights, that gives our clients clear guidance on how to implement changes to help drive increased conversion in-store.

 If you are interested to find out how you can tap into your shoppers’ behaviour to improve the shopping experience in-store, enter your details below.